paulyc/CodingCommandments/README.md

-wherefore, it is the day whence to the office from long weekend vacations and government holidays thy coworkers returneth in whole, and that thy reward shall be that thou wilt be provided four whole days in which to patcheth thy patch should'st thy servers crasheth and burn in the Lake of Fire, yea, justly as Punishment for the Sins of Thine Engineering Management!
+wherefore, it is the day whence to the office from long weekend vacations and government holidays thy coworkers returneth in whole, and that thy reward shall be that thou wilt be provided four whole days in which to patcheth thy patch should'st thy servers crasheth and burn'st in the Lake of Fire, yea, justly as Punishment for the Sins of Thine Engineering Management!